List of The X-Files characters: Margaret Scully

 Margaret "Maggie" Scully was portrayed by actor Sheila Larken.
 Margaret, or "Maggie" as she was called by her husband, Bill Scully, is the mother of Dana Scully and her three siblings: William "Bill" Scully, Jr., Melissa Scully and Charles Scully.
 Margaret was widowed early in the series, since her husband died of a massive heart attack.
 She may have a bit of psychic intuition – when Dana is kidnapped, Margaret confessed to Mulder that she had had a premonition about Dana, but was afraid to tell her skeptical daughter.
 In 2016, Margaret suffered a heart attack and went into a coma.
 Dana revealed that Margaret's advance healthcare directive allowed life support to be applied, however she was unaware that Margaret had revoked it and replaced it with a DNR a year earlier.
-After hearing Charles Scully's voice on the phone, Margaret briefly awoke from her coma before passing away, with Mulder and Dana by her side.
+After hearing Charles Scully's voice on the phone, Margaret briefly awoke from her coma before dying, with Mulder and Dana by her side.
 Her last words to Mulder were "My son is named William, too".